Homemade Lamb or Goat Braunschweiger / Liverwurst

 Forming

 • You have some options here.
-One is to roll it up in clingfilm to act as a casing, to do that, roll the meat mixture (it will be easier to handle after chilling as the fat will firm) into a log form using a length of cling film three times the length of the sausage, or tie in cheesecloth.
-Alternately, pack the sausage mixture into a circular mold or loaf pan and poach in a warm water bath in a 275F oven.
+One is to roll it up in clingfilm to act as a casing, to do that, roll the (chilled) meat mixture into a log form using a length of cling film three times the length of the sausage, or tie in cheesecloth.
+Alternately, pack the sausage mixture into a loaf pan and poach in a warm water bath in a 275F oven.
 After forming, allow the sausage to come to room temperature for an hour.

 Cooking